-To continue to have a higher percentage of disadvantaged pupils in KS1 who meet the expected standard in Reading, Writing and Mathematics that surpass or meet the national average. eligible for PP meet the expected standardin Reading, Writing and Mathematics.
-KS2 To close the in-school gaps between the attainment of disadvantaged and non- disadvantaged pupils in all areas including Reading, Writing and Mathematics combined Pupils in KS2 make rapid progress by the end of the year so that all pupils eligible for PP close the gap in Mathematics between PP and Non-PP pupils.
+To continue to have a higher percentage of disadvantaged pupils in KS1 who meet the expected standard in Reading, Writing and Mathematics that surpass or meet the national average. eligible for PP meet the expected standard in Reading, Writing and Mathematics.
+KS2 To continue to close the in-school gaps between the attainment of disadvantaged and non-disadvantaged pupils in all areas including combined Reading, Writing and Mathematics.
+Pupils in KS2 make rapid progress by the end of the year so that all pupils eligible for PP close the gap in Reading, Writing and Mathematics combined.
 To raise outcomes at the end of KS2 where FSM/PP have been identified as a lower performing group in Reading, Writing and Spoken Language.
 Pupils in KS2 that are FSM/PP and middle attainers make rapid progress by the end of the year so that all pupils eligible for FSM are in line with their peers.
 To raise outcomes at the end of KS1 where FSM/PP have been identified as a lower performing group in Mathematics and Science.
 Pupils in KS1 that are FSM/PP and middle attainers make rapid progress by the end of the year so that all pupils eligible for FSM are in line with their peers.
 Improve involvement of pupils in extra- curricular, encouraging healthy lifestyles, emotional and well-being and a positive attitude towards learning beyond the school day and improved aspirations.
 Pupil Voice through provision provided through school.
 (Trips, visitors, interventions and clubs).
+Soft starts, boosters, after-tuition Brilliant club - to inspire children to be aware of the futures that are open to them through university.